France - Day 4 : Nice and hot

 A lot further we found a soda machine.
 That felt really good after cycling 60 km with barely enough water.
 In the next town the stores were finally open.
 In France most stores are closed between noon and 2 o'clock.
 We bought a few baguettes, an enormous amount of water, and a bottle of oasis lemonade.
 Underneath a tree in the park we ate everything and rested a bit.

 We had cycled all the way around Dijon.
-From now own our route would mostly run over large roads.
+From then on our route would mostly run over large roads.
 There would be campsites after 20 and 40 km.
-We decided to go to the last one, but not before buying some ice creams.
+We decided to aim for the last one, but not before buying some ice creams.
 Bram put one in his water bottle, I don't think that tasted good.

 Cycling went fast because we didn't had to look at the map anymore.
 The only problem was that Louhans, where the campsite would be, continuously seemed to be a bit further away than the signs indicated.
 We didn't arrive until it was getting dark.